hexrcs/fullstack-graphql-next-nexus-prisma/README.md

 {
   "compilerOptions": {
     // ...
-    "noEmit": false,
+    "noEmit": true,
     "rootDir": ".",
+    "typeRoots": ["node_modules/@types", "types"],
     "plugins": [{ "name": "nexus/typescript-language-service" }]
   },
   // ...
-  "include": ["**/*.ts", "**/*.tsx", "."]
+  "include": ["**/*.ts", "**/*.tsx", ".", "types.d.ts"]
 }
 ```

 ## Step 4: Wire up Nexus with Next.js

 To create a GraphQL endpoint, create a new file in your project at `/pages/api/graphql.ts`.
-Thanks to the powerful [API routes](https://nextjs.org/docs/api-routes/introduction) in Next.js, the GraphQL server will be accessible at `[http://our-app-domain/api/graphql](http://our-app/api/graphql)` when the Next.js server is started.
+Thanks to the powerful [API routes](https://nextjs.org/docs/api-routes/introduction) in Next.js, the GraphQL server will be accessible at [`http://our-app-domain/api/graphql`](http://our-app/api/graphql) when the Next.js server is started.

 In the `/pages/api/graphql.ts` file, write the following boilerplate code: